 Games at Three Research Reserves Supercharge Estuary Education

-These interactive games, co-developed with 140 University of Delaware students, help users understand how specific actions can help, or hurt, wetland creatures and habitats.
+The Takeaway: These interactive games, co-developed with 140 University of Delaware students, help users understand how specific actions can help, or hurt, wetland creatures and habitats.

 Interactive games at research reserve exhibit halls in Delaware, Florida, and Texas educate visitors on actions that can help, or hurt, local estuaries and the creatures that live there.
 Game guidance and custom art are available for other research reserves to use.
 Project partners include the University of Delaware, NOAA’s Science Collaborative, and the Delaware, Guana Tolomato Matanzas, and Mission-Aransas National Estuarine Research Reserves.